sAchyn119/Task5-Apexplanet/README.md

 2. Open index.html in your browser.
 3. Browse products, add items to the cart, and explore the

-Future Enhancements 🔧

-Integration with backend (Node.js / Firebase / PHP) for real user data.

-Payment gateway for online transactions.

-Advanced filtering and sorting options for products.

 Author ✍️

 Sachin Yadav